gmaurer/crop_distance_interview/About First Quetion.md

 # The First Problem

 The situation is that a user reached out to notify us that there are several plant records missing farm data.
-Data about the plants themselves were collected in the field, but information about the farms--like the farm name--was not collected.
-The user provided a table of the plant records that are missing the farm name.
+Data about the plants themselves were collected in the field, but information about the distance to the correct farms was not collected.
 The plant table includes coordinates of the plants.
-The user wants a table that has the plant data with the farm name included.

-We have a farm table that includes the coordinates of the farms.
-Create a table that displays the plant data and the farm name of the closest farm.
+We have a farm table that includes the coordinates of the farms and the supported crops.
+Create a table that displays the plant data and the farm name of the closest farm that supports the plant type.

 # Input data
 There will be 2 text files:
   1. Plant table - This is the plant data collected in the field, including coordinates.
-  2. Farm table - This is the farm data, including farm name and coordinates
+  2. Farm table - This is the farm data, including farm coordinates and supported crops

 # Sample Input
 **Plant Table**